-Today there are an abundance of ice cream shops that produce their ice cream in house and while most of them are pretty average, the last years have spawned a couple of exceptional producers, all of whom made my culinary investigations in this field very worthwhile.
+Today there are an abundance of ice cream shops that produce their ice cream in-house and whilst most of them are pretty average, the last years have spawned a couple of exceptional producers, all of whom made my culinary investigations in this field very worthwhile.

 “A gift from me to all you fellow ice-cream worshippers (with a cherry on top) to make the most out of every Berlin summer.”

-09. Die Eismacher
+14. Die Eismacher